 Joseph disappears rather early from the Scriptures most likely because he died.
 That means the young Jesus experienced grief, and since he was the oldest son he had to learn to deal with great responsibilities as the succeeding head of the family.
 He developed compassion too as he worked to support and care for his widowed mother.
 He endured these things despite being “special.”
 But still he surely had issues unique only to him since he was part human and part deity.

 For instance, how often did he feel lonely, wishing he could “fit in” with other young people?
 He probably suffered resentment from his peers, and siblings too; after all he was faultless!
 He was never betrothed to a Jewish girl and never married.
-Still that doesn’t mean they weren’t interested in him or maybe he in them despite having to be humble, never letting on to the secret only he and his parents knew.
+Still that doesn’t mean they weren’t interested in him or maybe he in them despite having to be humble, never letting on to the secret only he and his mother knew.

 He never got into trouble, misbehaved, stole, or dishonored his parents, the things everyone in their youth does sometimes.
 He wasn’t just a good boy he was a perfect sinless boy just as predicted.5 Therefore, even before reaching the age of reason Jesus deliberately refused to do any evil, any sin.